silverbulletmd/silverbullet/website/API/space.md

-The Space API provides functions for interacting with pages, attachments, and files in the space.
+The Space API provides functions for interacting with pages, documents, and files in the space.

 # Page Operations